johnpuddephatt/yorspace-11ty/_faqs/how_will_you_raise_the_necessary_money.md

 location:
 - invest
 ---
-Since January 2017, YorSpace has attracted over £240,000 worth of grant funding.
-This has financed pre-development works and the planning phase of Lowfield Green.
+We secured grant money to cover the 15% deposit for purchasing the land.
+Our £475,000 share offer will raise the money to buy the land, cover fees and YorSpace’s development costs during the build phase.

-We’ve secured grant money to cover the 15% deposit needed to purchase the land, with money raised from the share offer needed to buy the land, cover fees and YorSpace’s development costs during the build phase.
+We’ve secured the support of the Booster Programme – funded by Power to Change and run by the Community Shares Unit – meaning up to £100,000 is available to match applications for shares from the public.
+This means for every pound invested by individuals, another pound will be invested in shares by the Booster Programme, up to a maximum of £100,000.

-We’re in negotiations with the Community Shares Booster Programme to secure an equity investment which would mean that for every pound invested by individuals up to £100,000, another pound will be invested in matched shares.
+Once our first development is complete, we’ll have an income stream that enables us to undertake further projects in York